Last updated July 2026

 Source: McKinsey and Company, Claims 2030: Dream or Reality?

 Claims technology is advancing, but unevenly.
-McKinsey projects that more than half of claims activities could be automated by 2030, and the satisfaction data shows why insurers want it: auto customers who run their claim through a digital app score 775 out of 1,000.
+McKinsey projects that more than half of claims activities could be automated by 2030, and the satisfaction data shows why insurers want it: homeowners who used digital tools to report a loss, submit photos, and receive updates reported higher satisfaction than those who did not.
 Yet adoption is still partial.
-Only 13% of auto claims customers stayed fully digital through photos and status updates, and a meaningful minority of older policyholders, 32% in auto and 40% in homeowners, are uncomfortable with a fully digital process.
-Technology is also the industry's top stated talent need.
+Just 38% of homeowners reported a loss digitally and 49% submitted photos that way, and only 36% of auto customers receive status updates through an app, leaving most of the process on manual channels.
+Technology is also among the industry's top stated talent needs.
 The direction is clear: claims work will lean more on tools that speed the routine parts of the job, especially the capture of information, while leaving judgment to the adjuster.

 A large share of a claims adjuster's day is spent writing: file notes, loss descriptions, recorded-statement summaries, status updates, and reports, much of it typed into a claims system one keystroke at a time.
 VoicePrivate is a local, private voice-to-text dictation app where the adjuster dictates and the words are typed straight into whatever application they are already using, entirely on the device, with no data sent to the cloud.
 It is a faster way to get claim notes onto the page, not a change to what the claims process requires.
 See why local processing matters.